 Michael Jordan’s “The Flu Game” aka “The Hangover Game” aka “The Poisoned by Pizza Game”

-The NBA wants you to believe Michael Jordan had the flu in game 5 of the 1997 NBA finals in Utah.
+The NBA wants you to believe Michael Jordan had the flu in Game 5 of the 1997 NBA finals in Utah.
 Gatorade wants you to believe he survived that game by drinking a bunch of sugary high fructose corn syrup.
-Bill Simmons and Jalen Rose want you to believe it wasn’t Gatorade in his system but something more intoxicating.
-MJ’s trainer Tim Grover wants you to believe that he was “100 PERCENT POISONED!”
+Bill Simmons and Jalen Rose wants you to believe it wasn’t Gatorade in his system but something more intoxicating.
+MJ’s trainer, Tim Grover, wants you to believe that he was “100 PERCENT POISONED!”
 Yes poisoned!

 This is how Grover explained it to TrueHoop TV